 Historically, we have financed our operations principally through grants from government and private entities, private placements of preferred stock and issuances of convertible promissory notes and notes payable.
-Although it is difficult to predict our liquidity requirements, based upon our current operating plan, and assuming the successful closing of this offering of notes and concurrent offering of common stock, we believe we will have sufficient cash to meet our projected operating requirements for the next 12 months.
-The closing of the concurrent offering of common stock is not contingent upon the closing of this offering of notes, but the closing of this offering of notes is contingent upon the closing of the concurrent offering of common stock.
+Although it is difficult to predict our liquidity requirements, based upon our current operating plan, and assuming the successful closing of this offering, we believe we will have sufficient cash to meet our projected operating requirements for at least the next 18 months.
 See "Liquidity and Capital Resources."

 Our net losses were \$6.1 million and \$7.6 million for the years ended December 31, 2012 and 2013, respectively.
-Our net losses were \$5.6 million and \$7.4 million for the nine months ended September 30, 2013 and 2014, respectively.
-As of September 30, 2014, we had an accumulated deficit of \$125.9 million.
+Our net losses were \$3.7 million and \$5.0 million for the six months ended June 30, 2013 and 2014, respectively.
+As of June 30, 2014, we had an accumulated deficit of \$123.5 million.